caleb-mook/caleb-mook.github.io/README.md

 # caleb-mook.github.io
 Name: Caleb Mook
+Email: cbmook@my.waketech.com
-This is my Wake Tech School account
+This is my Wake Tech School Github account.
-This repository will hold assignments
+This repository will be used to hold my assignments.